Phoenix Product Liability Attorney

-Contact a Phoenix Product Liability Attorney Today
+Contact a Phoenix Product Liability Lawyer Today

 No one can predict a serious injury from a defective product.
 What you do next, however, could decide your future.
 Get answers to your legal questions, counsel you can trust and aggressive advocacy at Gallagher & Kennedy.
 Our Phoenix product liability attorneys will go the extra mile to obtain fair compensation on your behalf.
 Our skilled legal team is not afraid to take powerful manufacturing companies to court during individual lawsuits or mass torts for maximum compensation.
 Start your claim with a free case evaluation at our local Phoenix law firm.
 Call (602) 530-8400 or contact us online today for more information.

 Phoenix, AZ 85016

 Tel: (602) 530-8400